Master of Arts in English

 An English master’s degree based on your interests and timeline

-ECU’s comprehensive master of English program lets you choose from four concentrations:
+ECU’s comprehensive master of English program lets you choose the generalist MA in English or one of these three concentrations:

 - Creative Writing (campus)